deanrad/antares-ts/music-of-async-slides.md

 # FileWriter/Speaker Conclusions

-## Observables:
+## Observables Are:

-- Data type for Events/Computation over time
+- A Data-type for Events/Computation over time
-- Are sequenced more readily than Promises because they are:
+- Combined more readily than Promises because they are:
   - lazy
   - cancelable
-- As a return value, encapsulate a source
+- As a return value, encapsulate a process for data
 - Can model a `stdin` stream inside an app
-- Can model external infrastructure
+- Can model external infrastructure (IOT, etc..)

 ---